-There are a number of ways in which students have input at Pacifica Graduate Institute.
-Those include, but are not limited to: faculty and course evaluations, faculty liaison meetings, suggestions through the student representative, and periodic student surveys conducted by the Office of Institutional Evaluation and other departments.
+Students have input at Pacifica Graduate Institute in a number of ways.
+Means of input include, but are not limited to: faculty and course evaluations, faculty liaison meetings, and periodic student surveys conducted by the Office of Institutional Evaluation and other departments.